lynethmendoza/csc212groupproject/README.md

 ## Compiling and Running
 Since we are using L-Systems, it is important to use the L-System Plotter in this repo.
+Make sure that all files are in the same directory in order for this to work.

 ### For Each Fractal C++ File: